JD277/ADAKADEMY-WRO2025/README.md

-## Car Photos

-# Hardware

-## Components

 ## Mobility

-Our vehicle is made the Ackermann steering mechanism, which is a geometric configuration used in vehicle steering systems to ensure that when turning, the inner and outer wheels travel along different radii, preventing tire scrubbing and maximizing cornering stability.
+Our vehicle is made the [Ackermann steering mechanism](https://www.youtube.com/results?search_query=ackermann+geometry), which is a geometric  configuration used in vehicle steering systems to ensure that when turning, the inner and outer wheels travel along different radii, preventing tire scrubbing and maximizing cornering stability.
 This is achieved by steering the front wheels at different angles, with the inner wheel turning at a greater angle than the outer wheel.
 And is propelled by a differential that we explain with detail here

-# Software
+## Software

 We developed the software using python3 as our main programming language and using Thonny/Terminal as code editor.